ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 A badly formed HTML compressed by deflate (zlib) will be sent by tarpitd.py.
-It's so bad that most client will waste a lot of time (more precisely, CPU time ) on parsing it.
+It's so bad that most client will waste a lot of time (more precisely, CPU time) on parsing it.

-Some client won't bother to prase HTML, so this may not useful for them.
+Some client won't bother to parse HTML, so this may not useful for them.
+Content sent by this service is always compressed with deflate algorithm, no matter client support it or not.
+Because it's pointless to serve uncompressed garbage, and most clients support deflate algorithm.

 ### HTTP_DEFLATE_SIZE_BOMB